youyyk/Veterinary-Clinic/Readme.md

-Connect Relational Database between Medicine, Tool and Warehouse
+Create Database and Relational Database with 2 primary keys
-- Showing table of warehouse that related to medicine and tool in path "/warehouse"
+- Bill, Bill Medicine, Pet and Service